rahmanfasalu/media-dashboard/README.md

 - Media dashboard with channels and program info
 - Responsive dashboard screen, with re-render componenet on every resize.
-- Realtime time line, will udpated the position every minute.
+- Realtime timeline, will udpated the position every minute.
 - Dynamic channel height.
 - Now button for showing the current show screen.
 - Program detailed page with dynamic tabs